rustdesk/rustdesk-server/README.md

 You can start these images directly with `docker run` with this command:

-or without --net=host, but P2P direct connection can not work.

 ```bash
 docker run --name rustdesk-server \
   --net=host \